Personal Health Device Implementation Guide

 y(i) = mx(i) + b

-The Observation.referenceRange element is for convenience and is not necessary for decoding the data.
-It was designed for plotting as it gives the upper and lower bounds of the trace at any time (it does not mean that either value is obtained in the transmitted sequence).
-One can create a graph with such limits without examining the sequence.
+The upperLimit and lowerLimit elements are for convenience and are not necessary for decoding the data.
+They can be used when plotting the data as they give the upper and lower bounds of the trace at any time.
+One can create a graph with these limits without examining the sequence.

 String measurements

-PHDs can send a measurement value that is just an arbitrary human readable string.
-An example of such a measurement might be the name of an exercise program on a piece of gym equipment.
+PHDs can send a measurement value that is a human readable string.
+An example of such a measurement might be the name of a customized exercise program on a piece of gym equipment.
+String measurement values are mapped to an Observation following the PhdStringObservation profile.
+The string is reported in an Observation.valueString element.

 An example of this measurement is as follows:

-The PHD Coincident Time Stamp Observation Resource
+The PHD Coincident Timestamp Observation Resource

 If the PHD is better synchronized than the PHG, the PHG reports the PHD's times unaltered.

-The following core information is available from the coincident time stamp observation:
+The following core information is available from the coincident timestamp observation:

 FHIR element Description